RapidEdwin08/yquake2-plus/README.md

 [yquake2+] Emulator Entry allows you to add Extra Parameters (+map) to [Quake2.sh] Roms.
 Includes additional [yquake2+deathmatch] and [yquake2+dedicatedserver] Emulator Entries.
 *NOTE: [+map] and [server.cfg] Required for Dedicated Server Mode to load properly.*
+*When Installed this Utility will Auto-Create [server.cfg] when Not found and specify [+map]*

 *Also Includes:*
 - Utility to Assist with Make/Install Quake II Capture the Flag [game.so] for Linux.
-- A Mechanism that will Copy/Paste [config.cfg] from Main Quake2 [baseq2] to Current %ROM% [config.cfg] if not found.
+- A Mechanism to Mirror Control Bindings from [baseq2/config.cfg] to Current [%ROM%/config.cfg] when NOT found.
 *NOTE: Set your Preferred Control Mappings in Quake2 [baseq2] 1st to be Replicated to 0ther Quake2 %ROM% [config.cfg].*
+*eg. "+moveup" "centerview" "+movedown" "+speed" "weapprev" "weapnext" "cmd help" "inven" "invprev" "invnext" "invdrop" "invuse" "+attack"*

 **HOW DOES IT WORK?**
-RetroPie passes the "%ROM%" String from a [Quake2.sh] to [yquake2] Emulator with "Double-Quotes".
+By Default RetroPie passes the "%ROM%" String from a [Quake2.sh] to [yquake2] Emulator with "Double-Quotes".
 Using "Double-Quotes" does NOT Pass the Extra Parameters from a [Quake2.sh] (eg. +map) using Default [yquake2] Emulator.

 This Utility Regurgitates the %ROM% from a [Quake2.sh] ***withOUT "Double-Quotes"*** to an Additional Quake2 Emulator [yquake2+].